 I am an ecological economist.
-This “discipline” is actually an amalgam of economics, ethics, social science, and environmental science.
+This “discipline” is actually an amalgam of many disciplines and schools of thought: economics, ethics, sociology, and environmental science, among many others.
 I use the power of economics to help address environmental policy problems.
 But, I recognize that economics is rife with implicit ethical assumptions and implications, such as whose values count and how much.
-Further, an economic worldview oftentimes doesn’t adequately capture knowledge from environmental science, such as limits, system dynamics, risk, and uncertainty.
+Further, an economic worldview oftentimes doesn’t adequately capture knowledge from environmental science or indigenous worldviews.

 I became interested in environmental policy, and the role of economics in decision-making, working as an impact assessment specialist at the World Bank.
 Between 1998 and 2003, I specialized in quantifying environmental and social impacts of development projects, and ensuring these impacts were then adequately addressed in management plans.
 Many times “economic” considerations trumped “environmental and social” concerns.
 I put these all in quotes, because “environmental and social” would be incorporated in “economic” if we had the right valuation tools.
 I grew frustrated with the schism between what I know was valuable and what we could value in economic analysis.
 And therein lies the motivation for my research program…

 My dissertation focused on national sustainability accounts.
 These accounts are a better reflection of national wealth and growth than traditional economic measures, such as GDP.
 I had the honor to work with a superstar team, including Kenneth Arrow (Nobel Laureate), Sir Partha Dasgupta, Lawrence Goulder, and Kevin Mumford, to further improve an economic sustainability indicator originally developed by Kirk Hamilton and his team at the World Bank.
 My ongoing research in this area aims to better measure and incorporate nature’s goods and services.